frjo/hugo-theme-zen/README.md

 * Replaced "normalize" with slimmer and updated "reset".
 Removed everything for old IE versions.
 * Use of css4 variables.
 Colours are now used like this `var(--color-brand)`.
-* The colors, fonts and variables sass files are now in the root sass directory.
+* The colours, fonts and variables sass files are now in the root sass directory.
 * Use `site` instead of `.Site` and `$.Site`.
 * Use a default line-height of unitless 1.5.
 For headers it is set to 1.3.
 * Added `_extra.scss` where variables can be overridden.